colak/csf-docs/Administrators/WebFaction/creating-ssl-certs-on-webfaction.md

 ## 8) Certificate renewal dates and notifications

-Let’s Encrypt certificates expire after 80 days(?), and a renewal notice is sent to you 20 days in advance by default.
-That all at Let’s Encrypt’s end.
+Let’s Encrypt certificates expire after 80 days(?), and a renewal notices are sent to you three different times in advance: 20 days, 10 days, and finally 1 day, or until you renew our certs, whichever comes first.
+That’s all at Let’s Encrypt’s end.

-You can change the acme.sh script to force a different renewal time to an _earlier_ date by updating your acme.sh script with the following command, where “DD” is whatever number of days you  want less than 80:
+But maybe you think that first 20-day notice is a little much, or even the second 10-day notice.
+While you can’t actually tell Let’s Encrypt when to notify you, you can make your renewal time  earlier than 80 days to influence the notification pattern.
+Do this by running the following command, where “DD” is the number of days less than 80 that you want to renew your certs:

 `acme.sh --renew -d mydomain.com --days DD --force`

-The reason you might do this is if you don’t like having such an early notice about the cert’s normal expiration date.
-In which case, by forcing an earlier renewal time via the acme.sh script itself, you shorten the interval between receiving Let’s Encrypt’s default notice and the time you want to renew.
+The command will force update your installed acme.sh script by changing the default 80 renewal period to something earlier of your choosing (“DD”).

-For example, let’s say you only want a 5-day notice instead of the default 20.
-You can force update your acme.sh script already installed to thereafter renew certificates 15 days earlier using this command:
+For example, let’s say you don’t want a notice any earlier than 5 days before the renewal period is up.
+You can force update your acme.sh script already installed to thereafter renew certificates 15 days earlier using this:

 `acme.sh --renew -d domain.tld --days 65 --force`

-Let’s Encrypt doesn’t know any different so it still sends a notice to you at the default time (20 days before the 80-day duration).
-You shorten the notice interval at your end forcing a renewal date to 65 days instead of 80, giving the 5-day heads up in your inbox.

-**Don’t want that notification after all?**

-Perhaps you don’t even like being notified — living life on the edge.
-In that case, don’t change the renewal time as described.
-Instead, run this command to remove your email address from the acme.sh script:

-`????`

-Now your certificates will expire in 80 days as normal, and you’ll never be the wiser by notification.
+This will result in getting a renewal notice 5 days before the expiration date.
+It works because Let’s Encrypt doesn’t know or care that you’ve changed the acme.sh script to renew your certs earlier than 80 days.
+By forcing a renewal date to 65 days instead of 80, you cut into Let’s Encrypt’s three notifications periods; effectively bumping the first two out and creating a new first one at just 5 days.
+The remaining 1-day notice won’t happen because you’re certs will be updated by that time.

 ## Keep your script updated!